• Products

 When boards have complex filter queries

-A filter query is considered complex when Jira Software can't determine which projects will be returned by the query.
-When this happens, Jira Software will require users to have the 'Manage Sprints' permission for all projects in the instance — essentially, you'll need to manually set users to have this permission for all projects.
+A filter query is considered complex when Jira can't determine which projects will be returned by the query.
+When this happens, Jira will require users to have the 'Manage Sprints' permission for all projects in the instance — essentially, you'll need to manually set users to have this permission for all projects.

 To handle this better, consider using Jira project roles for the 'Manage Sprints' permission.
 While project roles are defined at the instance level, they are applied at the project level.
 Thus, project level permissions can be given to members of a project role, as well as groups, individual users, or through other means of designating a user.
 In essence, project roles enable you to associate users with particular functions for specific projects.